RECEIPT DEADLINE: Monday, July 15, 2019, 11:59 p.m. CST

 - Has your library offered any previous programming or engaged in any community efforts to address the current realities of race relations in your community?
 If so, please tell us about those activities and the impact they've had.

 - If you are partnering with another organization, what is the nature of the partnership?
 Tell us about the work this organization does, why you have chosen to work with them, the history of the partnership, and anything else that will convey how you will work together on the program.
+If you are applying for support to include your community partner in the October 3-4 orientation workshop, please tell us how that individual's participation in the training will benefit your GSC program and partnership.
 If your library does not plan to work with a community partner to recruit teen participants for your Great Stories Club series, please clearly explain why teen readers in your general service area would benefit from engagement with this project and how you will gain their involvement with your program series.
 For example, ALA will consider proposals from school libraries that serve alternative classrooms, libraries that are part of a juvenile justice facility or department of corrections, tribal libraries, and public libraries in high-poverty communities.

 - Describe your efforts to identify a racial healing practitioner for this project.
 Please tell us about the individual(s) who will lead at least one racial healing circle as part of your GSC program, how you connected with that person, and/or how library staff have been prepared to facilitate a circle (i.e., staff person has facilitated sessions as part of the TRHT GSC pilot program).
 Additionally, please tell us about the library project director’s interest in participating in ongoing professional development opportunities that focus on facilitator preparation training.
 If you do not plan to work with a racial healing practitioner, please skip this question.